 Children are valued members of St Alban’s.
 Our Sunday kids church program aims to help kids to grow in faith and learn about Jesus each week.

-Little Kids Church is for preschool aged children.
+Little Kids Church is for preschool children aged 1-5 years.
 Children at little kids church sing songs, listen to a bible story, enjoy free play and eat morning tea together.

-If you have any questions about Kids Church at St Alban’s please contact Alison Moffitt (email@example.com)
+If you have any questions about Kids Church at St Alban’s please contact Megan Winch (email@example.com))